znsio/specmatic-documentation/faqs.md

 So we decided on **Contract First** approach.
 This reduces bias towards Provider or Consumer in API Design.

-### Does Qontract work only with Java applications?
+### Does Qontract work only with all programming languages?

-No, Qontract can work with any language / tech stack in [command line](/documentation/command_line.html) mode.
+Yes, Qontract can work with any language / tech stack in [command line](/documentation/command_line.html) mode.
 At the moment [programmatic support](/documentation/getting_started_programmatically.html) is only available to JVM languages.
 We are working on adding support for more languages and VMs.